Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Introduction

 Our result is a strong generalization of the corresponding statement for the special case of Thompson's group $T$ \cite{spectrum1}.
-In particular, it shows that all Stein--Thompson groups have second bounded cohomology generated by the real Euler class, which was conjectured by Heuer and L\"oh \cite[Conjecture A.5]{spectrumv1}.
-This also applies to a multitude of other examples, including the finitely presented infinite simple group $S$ constructed by the second author in \cite{lodhaS}. \\
+In particular, it shows that many Stein--Thompson groups have second bounded cohomology generated by the real Euler class, which was conjectured by Heuer and L\"oh \cite[Conjecture A.5]{spectrumv1}.
+This also applies to a multitude of other examples, including the finitely presented infinite simple group $S$ constructed by the second author in \cite{lodhaS}.
+See \cite{monsters} for a detailed discussion.

-This has interesting consequences for rigidity of group actions.
-Using the correspondence between real bounded cohomology and actions on the circle, we deduce that if $G$ is as above and the given action is proximal, then $G$ admits a unique such action on the circle up to conjugacy (Corollary \ref{cor:rigidity}).
+This result has interesting consequences for rigidity of group actions.
+Using the interpretation of actions on the circle via bounded cohomology, we deduce that if $G$ is as above and the given action is proximal (see Subsection \ref{ss:dynamics} for the definition), then $G$ admits a unique such action on the circle up to conjugacy (Corollary \ref{cor:rigidity}).
 This fact was known for Thompson's group $T$ and certain related groups, but our result provides a considerable generalization to a much larger family.

 More generally, the finite-dimensionality of the second bounded cohomology of the groups from Theorems \ref{thm:main}, \ref{thm:PLPP} and \ref{thm:T} implies further rigidity results.
 For instance, every homomorphism from $G$ to the mapping class group of a hyperbolic surface has virtually abelian image \cite{mcg}, and if $G$ is moreover finitely generated, then it admits only finitely many conjugacy classes of isometric actions on an irreducible symmetric space which is Hermitian and not of tube type \cite{hermitian1, hermitian2}. \\